Kachin people: Culture and traditions

 Sociocultural convergence over centuries of contact among Kachin subgroups has led to the rise of a shared "public sphere."
 In the early 20th century, Christianity drove the development of a common Kachin identity, mirroring what happened with the Karen peoples.
 Many Kachin subgroups now share marriage and burial rituals, an overarching clan and kinship system, common cultural traditions, religion, and myths of common origin and descent, particularly among the Jingpo, Lawngwaw, Lachick and Zaiwa subgroups.
 By contrast, the Lisu and Rawang peoples remain at the periphery of a pan-Kachin identity; both groups assert a distinct identity and often contest their presence in the Kachin category.

+Kachin society has an intricate kinships system, with it being customary to introduce one's clans and relations so that a newcomer can establish their relations.
+This custom helps keep Kachin society cohesive by establishing personal relationships with a new Kachin stranger quickly and strongly.
+The Kachin are one of the few ethnic groups within Myanmar who traditionally have last names.
+Kachin families are grouped into htinggaw (household) within patrilineal clans called amyu.
+The extended family is viewed through mayu- lineages from which one's clan can ask for wives- and dama- lineages to which one's clan can give wives.
+The mayu and dama lie at the heart of the Kachin kinship structure for marriage considerations.
+In modern times, the increased population and distant disapora has this system has evolved with certain sub-lineages within the same clan considered distinct enough to be marriageable.

 The Kachin peoples are traditionally known for their disciplined fighting skills, complex clan inter-relations, craftsmanship, herbal healing and jungle survival skills.
 The Kachin peoples are distinguished from their lowland counterparts, the Shan peoples, as the former are highlanders who traditionally practice slash-and-burn agriculture in non-irrigated fields.